-Presented within a section of the Code of Ethics, the Anti-corruption policy further regulates the cases attributable to the crime of corruption and discourages all those who are included among the recipients of the same from carrying out any action or behaviour relations with the Public Administration; activities relating to workplace health and safety; activities relating to the environment; relations between private individuals; IT transactions; the employment of irregular migrant workers; market behaviour; tax-related activities and smuggling activities.
-Model 231 also represents the tool through which the Group condemns any form of unlawful conduct.
+Presented within a section of the Code of Ethics, the Anti-corruption policy further regulates the cases attributable to the crime of corruption and discourages all those who are included among the recipients of the same from carrying out any action or behaviour deemed unlawful.
+In particular, attention is placed on the prohibition, by all recipients, to exploit private knowledge or relationships with public entities to obtain favours for the Company.